 Our exposure to credit risk is primarily due to our fixed maturity investments available for sale, short term investments, premiums receivable and ceded reinsurance balances.
 At December 31, 2008 and 2007, our invested asset portfolio had a dollar weighted average rating of AA.
 From time to time, we purchase credit derivatives to hedge our exposures in the insurance industry and to assist in managing the credit risk associated with ceded reinsurance.
 At December 31, 2008, the maximum payments we were obligated to make under credit default swaps was \$0.2 million (2007 - \$1.0 million).
 The fair value of these credit derivatives, as recognized in other liabilities in our balance sheet at December 31, 2008, was \$0.9 million (2007 - \$0.1 million).
 During 2008, we recorded gains of \$1.1 million (2007 - \$0.5 million) in our consolidated statement of operations.
 We account for credit derivatives at fair value and record them on our consolidated balance sheet as other assets or other liabilities depending on the rights or obligations.
 The fair value of the credit derivatives are determined using industry valuation models.
-The fair value of these credit derivatives can change based on a variety of factors including changes in credit spreads, default rates and recovery rates, the correlation of credit risk between the referenced credit and the counterparty, and market rate inputs such as interest rates.
+The fair value of these credit derivatives are determined using industry valuation models.
+The fair value of these credit risk are inputs such as interest rates.